Table of Contents

 In these situations, make sure you contact your vet before trying to give Benadryl to your cat.

 Usually, people give Benadryl to cats with itchy skin or allergic reactions, but you might use it to help with nausea on car or plane rides, as a sleep aid, for responses to injections, or bug bites.
+People are often looking for ways to calm down their cats at night and Benadryl may be a temporary solution.

 If you are looking for a sleep aid or something to relax for your cat, be aware that while Benadryl can make some people sleepy, it often has the opposite reaction in cats, causing them to be even more excitable than usual.